micmejia/bible-dump/AMPC/Mark/Mark 16.md

-And going into the tomb, they saw a young man sitting [there] on the right [side], clothed in a [[^a]long, stately, sweeping] robe of white, and they were utterly amazed _and_ struck with terror.
+And going into the tomb, they saw a young man sitting [there] on the right [side], clothed in a [long, stately, sweeping] robe of white, and they were utterly amazed _and_ struck with terror.